Clement-LVD/codexplor/README.md

 ## Features

+The default parameters are dedicated to analyze .R codes files.

 - **Appreciate global complexity of a project with a Citations Network of internal dependencies.**
   - Get metrics & dataviz’ about the functions defined in the project